 - Department of Biological Sciences, University of Bergen, Bergen, Norway

-- Adaptation, Evolutionary Ecology, Evolutionary Epidemiology, Life History, Sexual Selection, Species interactions
+- Adaptation, Behavior & Social Evolution, Evolutionary Ecology, Evolutionary Epidemiology, Experimental Evolution, Life History, Species interactions

 The Red Queen lives: epistasis between linked resistance loci

 Evidence of epistasis provides further support to the Red Queen theory of host-parasite coevolutionRecommended by Adele Mennerat and Thierry Lefèvre